thibaudclement/cs269i/docs/lecture-5.md

 This is the strategy most users play because they just download the default BitTorrent client that uses this strategy by default:

-- Every 15-30 minutes, a user contact the tracker, requesting a new random subset of swarm peers.
+- Every 15-30 minutes, a user contacts the tracker, requesting a new random subset of swarm peers.
 So, their number of known swarm peers grows over time.
 - Each user attempts to download from their peers.
 - Each user has \(s\) slots and allocates \(\frac{1}{s}\) of upload bandwidth to each slot.
 - \(s\) peers receive a slot ("unchoked"), chosen using a variant of the Tit-for-Tat strategy: each user prioritizes peers who sends them the most data.
 One slot is reserved for "pity uploads" to random peers ("optimistic unchoking"), i.e. a freebee for users who do not have data yet (to give "newbies" a chance).